DOT Drug Testing

 What Happens If You Test Positive?

-If a driver tests positive on a DOT drug test, they will be immediately removed from safety-sensitive functions, including driving.
+If drivers test positive on a DOT drug test, they will be immediately removed from safety-sensitive functions, including driving.
+Do I Need a USDOT Number.
 They will then be referred to a Substance Abuse Professional (SAP) for evaluation.
-To return to duty, a driver will need to complete a prescribed treatment plan, demonstrate a negative result on a return-to-duty drug test, and agree to follow-up testing.
+To return to duty, a driver must complete a prescribed treatment plan, demonstrate a negative result on a return-to-duty drug test, and agree to follow-up testing.

 What Are the Responsibilities of Carriers Regarding DOT Drug Testing?

-As a carrier, you have significant responsibilities when it comes to DOT drug testing.
+As a carrier, you have significant responsibilities regarding DOT drug testing.
 These include ensuring that all drivers undergo pre-employment drug testing, implementing a random testing program, ensuring post-accident testing is carried out when required, and providing resources for drivers who have tested positive.

 How Can You Prepare for a DOT Drug Test?

 The best way to prepare for a DOT drug test is to avoid the substances that the test screens for.
 Read about Texas DOT Numbers and USDOT Numbers.
-It's crucial for commercial drivers to understand the importance of these tests for their safety and the safety of others on the road.
+Commercial drivers must understand the importance of these tests for their safety and the safety of others on the road.
 There are no shortcuts or quick fixes for passing a drug test – the only sure way to pass is to remain substance-free.

 Are There Any Confidentiality Protections in Place?